charryh100/charryh100/README.md

 **Happy to see you here!** :star_struck: <br>
 - I am a 🚀 Technology Enthusiast.
 - I'm dealing with ⚡ Web Development.
-- I work I do this as a small business owner 💪 that invest in Startups.
+- I work I do this as an operating owner at ADFIINC, 💪 a B2B marketing company for small businesses.

 **Languages and Tools:**